picoded/JavaCommons-gitbook/util/the-util.md

 + `picoded.util.web` : Web and email connection / request utilties
 + `picoded.util.security` : Password hashing, cryptography, and authentication utilities

+{% hint style='tip' %}
-> If core is the bread, this would be the butter.
+If core is the bread, this would be the butter.
 Adding much flavour to otherwise a simple bread.
+{% endhint %}